Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Algorithm Overview

 \section{Algorithm Overview}

-We consider the decentralized optimization problem in~\eqref{eq:optim_weight_avg} and employ \emph{decentralized stochastic gradient tracking} to mitigate data heterogeneity.
+We consider the decentralized optimization problem in~\eqref{eq:optim_weight_avg} and employ \emph{decentralized stochastic gradient tracking (GT)} to mitigate data heterogeneity.
 Our framework follows the standard GT structure~\cite{xu2017convergence}, with two lightweight extensions to incorporate heterogeneous node weights.
-We consider learning over a network $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}=\{1,\dots,n\}$ and $\mathcal{E}$ denotes the edge set; each node $i$ communicates only with its neighbors $\mathcal{N}_i=\{j:(i,j)\in\mathcal{E}\}$.
+We consider learning over an undirected network $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}=\{1,\dots,n\}$ and $\mathcal{E}$ denotes the edge set; each node $i$ communicates only with its neighbors $\mathcal{N}_i=\{j:(i,j)\in\mathcal{E}\}$.
 For brevity, we denote $g_i^{(t)}:=\nabla f_i(\theta_i^{(t)};\xi_i^{(t)})$.
 The overall procedure is summarized in Algorithm~\ref{alg:weight_dpsgd}.

 Let $\Theta^{(t)}=[\theta_1^{(t)},\ldots,\theta_n^{(t)}]^\top$, $Y^{(t)}=[y_1^{(t)},\ldots,y_n^{(t)}]^\top$, and $\nabla F_\xi^{(t)}=[g_1^{(t)},\ldots,g_n^{(t)}]^\top$.
 The algorithm iterates as

 where $(W_\lambda,G_\lambda)$ encode different weighting mechanisms: